dennisjeanthompson/coffeerankingapk/README.md

 - Hilt for dependency injection
 - Navigation Compose for routing
 - Firebase BOM for backend services
-- Google Maps Compose for location features
+- OSMDroid with MapTiler tiles for location features
 - Coil for image loading

 ## Testing